ffeng23/dockerRtemp/vs_code/workspace/README.txt

 ## uv, the new python managing utility

-a
+very fast, very good to use.

+no need to prepare the

-## python and quarto running python.
+## python and quarto running python. select Interpretor

 commands: